everbrightw/cs521_debunking_filecoin/README.md

 Actually deployed lotus and lotus-miner node with full sync to calibration network and local network then pledged a sector of 2KiB to test the functionality.

 - **Benhao Lu (benhaol2)**
+Researched the lifecycle of Filecoin storage and retrieval, including the roles of clients, storage miners, and retrieval miners.
+Clarified the responsibilities and proof mechanisms.
+Helped bridge understanding between protocol-level concepts and practical system operation.

 # Overview